Call Us

 Beware when you put out the rat bait to get rid of those pesky vermin.
 Most rat baits have a characteristic green dye, but dogs and cats have poor colour vision and may mistake it for a change of food or a little treat.

 Most rat baits are anticoagulants.
-The good news is there is an antidote.The bad news is they do not produce signs of poisoning for several days after the toxic dose has been eaten.
-So, if you see your dog eating rat bait don’t wait a few hours or days to see if they’ll be ok, bring them in straight away!
+The good news is there is an antidote.
+The bad news is anticoagulants do not produce signs of poisoning until several days AFTER the toxic dose has been eaten.

 The symptoms seen with rat bait poisoning are due to internal bleeding.
-A poisoned dog can show weakness and may be cold.
+A poisoned pet can show weakness and may be cold.
 If you look at the gums, they are pale.
 Sometimes you may see bloody urine or faeces, and other times nose bleeds may be seen.

-BUT if it has been several days it can be expensive to treat and can be life-threatening.
+BUT if it has been several days, it can be expensive to treat and can be life-threatening.
 Blood transfusions may be needed.

 Share this Article